Beyond Implicit Bias: The Insignificance of SGD Noise in Online Learning: Snapping Back to the Golden Path

-We perform a series of experiments as described above with GPT2-small on the C4 dataset and ResNet-18 on CIFAR-5m, see Figure~\ref{fig:sec2-main}, left.
-In addition to the batch size experiments we conduct analogous experiments with a sudden decrease in LR in Figure~\ref{fig:sec2-main}, right.
+We perform a series of experiments as described above with ResNet-18 on CIFAR-5m and GPT2-small on the C4 dataset in Figure~\ref{fig:sec2-main} ((a) and (c)).
 We consistently observe that, after dropping the SGD noise at some time $T_0$, the loss sharply improves to some value $\ell_0$.
 From this point onward, the loss curve of the model is nearly identical to a right-translation of the loss curve of the model that was trained with low SGD noise from initialization.
-This phenomenon does not hold generally in offline learning, as it is well known that at convergence different minima are reached by gradient flow and SGD.
+This phenomenon does not hold generally in offline learning, as it is well known that at convergence, different minima are reached by gradient descent and SGD.\looseness=-1